Robert-Safin/typescript-nextjs-blog/src/posts/clever-lazy-loading-for-javascript.md

 ---
-title: Lazy loading for javascript
+title: Clever lazy loading for javascript
-slug: clever-lazy-loading-javascript
+slug: clever-lazy-loading-for-javascript
 meta: Maybe you’ve heard of it, maybe you haven’t.
 Zig is a new programming language that seems to be growing in popularity.
 ---